Lymphomas of the Head and Neck

 Common toxicity-related effects of chemotherapy are nausea and vomiting, marrow suppression, alopecia, mucositis, pneumonitis, and neuropathy.
 Delayed effects of chemotherapy can include a risk of premature menopause and infertility and a small risk of anthracycline-induced cardiac toxicity.

 After autologous stem-cell transplantation, late, nonrelapse mortality is primarily due to chronic lung damage, infection, and secondary malignancies.
 Late pulmonary fibrosis occurs in up to 6% of patients, and late fatal infections occur in 1-2%.
-The incidence of leukemia in patients receiving transplantation is similar to the incidence in those receiving conventional chemotherapy, but the risk of secondary solid tumors is higher than with chemotherapy alone.
+The incidence of leukemia in patients undergoing transplantation is similar to the incidence in those receiving conventional chemotherapy, but the risk of secondary solid tumors is higher than with chemotherapy alone.

 Prognosis

-In early-stage HL, factors associated with adverse outcomes are large mediastinal involvement, age older than 40 years, B symptoms, involvement at multiple sites, high ESR, high beta2-microglobulin, mixed-cellularity and lymphocyte-depleted histologies, and treatment with involved-field radiation.
+In early stage HL, factors associated with adverse outcomes are large mediastinal involvement, age older than 40 years, B symptoms, involvement at multiple sites, high ESR, high beta2-microglobulin, mixed-cellularity and lymphocyte-depleted histologies, and treatment with involved-field radiation.

 A study by Teckie et al indicated that in patients with early stage extranodal marginal-zone lymphoma, those with lymphoma of the stomach or the head and neck have the highest likelihood of relapse-free survival following treatment with curative-intent radiation therapy alone.
 The study utilized the records of 490 patients (median follow-up 5.2 y) with stage IE or IIE marginal-zone lymphoma, located most frequently in the stomach, orbit, skin, breast, or nonthyroid head and neck.[24]